b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/index.md

 If the Book of Mormon is meant to be evidence of [[Restoration|a fully restored]] church, it seems to leave a lot out.
 So much of the modern LDS church seems to be founded on the Doctrine & Covenants, or the Pearl of Great Price.

+&nbsp;

 ### Pride cycle vs Agency
 *Pride precedeth the fall*.
 Pride comes from righteous living.
 Do you see a problem with this?
+An awful lot of the Book of Mormon is what its adherents call the *pride cycle*.

-"You should strive and try and live the gospel. but... when you do... here's what's going to happen."
+"You should strive and try and live the gospel. but... when you do... here's what's going to happen:"

-An awful lot of the Book of Mormon is what its adherents call the pride cycle:

 1. God blesses righteous, obedient people
 2. People become prideful & stop being obedient